mheidinger/PReek/README.md

 If you did not get a notification, verify that you have not disabled them for a given repository.
 See the [GitHub documentation](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications) for more information.

-Additionally check if the repository it private / internal and if yes, whether you granted the repo scope to the GitHub PAT.
+Additionally check if the repository it private / internal and if yes, whether you granted the `repo` scope to the GitHub PAT.
 This scope is required to be able to access private repositories.

+### Why is no team name shown if a review has been requested by a team?

+An additional PAT scope `read:org` is required to access the name of a team.